Planning for Your Future

 The Summit High School counseling center is here to assist you with your college and career planning needs.
 Summit focuses intently on the process of preparing for testing and college applications, getting to know your strengths and creative passions, and encouraging you to expand your academic and extracurricular interests to strengthen your college resume.

-- Seniors, let us know your plans!
+- Let us know your plans, Seniors!
 Report your post-secondary plans and scholarships so that we can recognize you and celebrate your success!

 - Do you want to study something that isn’t offered at any college in Tennessee?
 The Academic Common Market website gives you the opportunity to see if there’s a school that does offer it.
 You’ll get in state tuition even though you’ll be going out of state for school.